The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Model and method

-and the three point vertex operator $\Gamma^{ab}(i\omega_n,iq_m)$ by
+and the three point vertex operator $\mathbf{\Gamma}_{ab}(i\omega_n,iq_m)$ by

+where $\hat{\mathbf{n}}_{ab}$ is the unit vector perpendicular to the border between the patches $a$ and $b$.
 This is inspired by, but differs from Ref.~\cite{lin_optical_2009}.

 The Green's function, self-energy and current autocorrelation function are computed in Matsubara frequencies.
-The analytic continuation and the computation of the spectral function of the current autocorrelation function $\sigma_1(\omega) = {\chi_{j_x j_x}''(\omega)}/{\omega}$ is obtained from the maximum entropy method \cite{bergeron_algorithms_2016}.\\
+The analytic continuation and the computation of the spectral function of the current autocorrelation function $\sigma_1(\omega) = {\chi_{j j}''(\omega)}/{\omega}$ are obtained from the maximum entropy method~\cite{Jarrell:1996,bergeron_algorithms_2016,OmegaMaxEnt}.
+Pad\'e approximants provide, in Appendix~\ref{sec:pade}, a check on the accuracy of the analytic continuation.
+Further checks on the influence of the division in patches are provided in Appendix~\ref{sec:Glatt} while Appendix~\ref{sec:bubble} demonstrates that the Frenkel line is not drastically modified even if we do not include vertex corrections.
+The location of the critical point and critical slowing down are discussed in Appendix~\ref{sec:critical}.\\